farazkhain27-arch/pre-sales-project/README.md

 ## Architectural principle

-Same pattern used across the rest of this portfolio (NOC Agentic AI Platform, Medical Triage, WebSentry): **the LLM only extracts unstructured input into structured candidates — it never decides quantities, product matches, or prices.** All matching and pricing runs through `backend/app/services/rules_engine.py`, a deterministic engine that logs a
+**the LLM only extracts unstructured input into structured candidates — it never decides quantities, product matches, or prices.** All matching and pricing runs through `backend/app/services/rules_engine.py`, a deterministic engine that logs a